visgl/loaders.gl/docs/modules/tile-converter/api-reference/i3s-converter.md

 ### convert(options: object): object

-Converts a tileset to I3S format
+Converts a tileset to I3S SLPK format

 - `options.inputUrl: string` the url to read the tileset from
 - `options.outputPath: string` the output filename
 - `options.tilesetName: string` the output name of the tileset
 - `options.maxDepth: number` The max tree depth of conversion
-- `options.slpk: boolean` Whether the resulting layer be saved as "\*.slpk" package
-- `options.sevenZipExe: string` Windows only option.
-The path of 7-zip archiver tool for creating "\*.slpk" file
 - `options.egmFilePath: string` location of \*.pgm file to convert heights from ellipsoidal to gravity-related format.
 A model file can be loaded from GeographicLib https://geographiclib.sourceforge.io/html/geoid.html
 - `options.token: string` ION token of input tileset
 - `options.draco: boolean` Default: `true`.
 Whether the converter creates DRACO compressed geometry in path "layers/0/nodes/xxx/geometries/1" along with non-compressed geometry in path "layers/0/nodes/xxx/geometries/0"